 the Group Addressed BU Indication Exponent is the Group Addressed BU Indication Exponent

 subfield of the EHT Operation Parameters field.
-The AIDs from X to X + N – 1 shall not be allocated to a non-AP STA, and to a non-AP MLD that has a ML setup with the AP MLD and has a setup link on which the AP operates.
+The AIDs from X to X + N – 1 shall not be allocated to a non-AP STA, and to a non-AP MLD that has an(#19829) ML setup with the AP MLD and has a setup link on which the AP operates.

 • The first n bits of N bits are used to indicate that one or more group addressed frames are buffered for each AP of the other AP(s) affiliated with the same AP MLD by setting the corresponding bit value to 1 in an increasing order of their link IDs.
 The remaining (N – n) bits are set to 0.

 If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall indicate if each of the other AP(s) affiliated with the same AP MLD as the nontransmitted BSSID has buffered group addressed frames by using a bit in the Partial Virtual Bitmap field of the TIM element after the last bit corresponding to the nontransmitted BSSID (maximum possible number of BSSIDs – 1) which is in the same multiple BSSID set as the AP.